SamuelR2129/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple implementation of a grade-school classic “rock paper scissors”.
+A simple implementation of a grade-school classic “rock paper scissors” using JavaScript.

+Skills used:
+Functions
+Error troubleshooting